Transport Young Readers With Your Writing

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
+Study the elements of literary short stories and novels, including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.

-Explore the popular fiction genre, and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.
+Hone your popular fiction writing skills and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.

 Study the creative and technical aspects of one of most popular categories of fiction.
 Learn how to take a rough story idea or draft and develop it into a manuscript you can submit to agents and publishers.